GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Confuse: mobs kneel down then wander around in random directions, robotics are immune
 - Disrupt: red/purple mobs on Heroic difficulty or lower kneel down, effective against electronics, prevents mobs from using their abilities (except hunters), deployed support stations from healing and legendary tanks from using their backpack
 - Ensnare: mobs can't move, any action they were performing will be interrupted, they will shoot at you if you're facing them (in a 180° forward angle), robotics are immune
+- hazard protection reduces how long you're affected by status effects, not the initial damage
 - Poison: red mobs kneel down, robotics are immune (TODO: test on purples and Heroic-)
 - Pulse: mobs are highlighted along with their weak points (even through walls) for a short time then stay tagged, it's not considered as a status effect and therefore doesn't proc status effect talents (except Spotter)
 - raid bosses are immune to some status effects